 2. Basilica Santa Maria Maggiore

-The church you are looking at today, albeit major reconstruction over the years, was built in 432 under Pope Sixtus III (Pontiff 432-440 AD).
-Amazingly from this early period, not only multiple mosaics in the central nave but also the main triumphal arch.
-The main mosaic behind the high altar ( absidal) is dating from the 13th century and done by the master Jacopo Torriti.
+The church you see today was built in 432 under Pope Sixtus III (Pontiff A.D.
+432 – 440), although it has seen major reconstruction over the years.
+Amazingly, not only are there multiple mosaics in the central nave remaining from this early period but also the main triumphal arch.
+The main mosaic behind the high altar (apsidal) by the master Jacopo Torriti dates from the 13th century.

-- One of the very first churches to be dedicated to the Virgin Mary ( after the Council of Ephesus where Mary was proclaimed the mother of God).
+- It was one of the very first churches to be dedicated to the Virgin Mary (after the Council of Ephesus where Mary was proclaimed the mother of God).

 - In the Crib of the Nativity, it is said that there are fragments of wood from the holy crib of Jesus.

-- During the massive plague of 590 AD, Pope Gregory the Great ordered 7 processions around the city to appease the wrath of God.
-In the end, he ordered that the processions converge on Santa Maria Maggiore instead of St. Peters
+- During the massive plague of A.D.
+590, Pope Gregory the Great ordered seven processions around the city to appease the wrath of God.
+In the end, he ordered that the processions converge on Santa Maria Maggiore instead of St. Peters.

 - St. Jerome, who is credited with translating the Bible into Latin in the 4th century, is buried here.